Double Duty: A Medical Tale

 Lieutenant Adam "Guardian" Burns, Buccaneer Squadron's Executive Officer, approached Faus'tus' bed accompanied by a Mon Calamari doctor.
-"How's he doing?" he asked.
+"Any changes?" he asked.

 "We gave him some medication and are running some allergy tests now," added Doctor Banarj, the Liberty's Chief Medical Officer.

-"I'm sure he'll be all right.
-Let's talk, gentlemen," said Guardian, as the group moved on around the medbay.
+"Bed rest will do him some good.
+Gentlemen, a word?" said Guardian, motioning the other pilots to follow as he and Doctor Banarj moved on around the medbay.
 Roo stayed behind changing the wet rag around Faus'tus' forehead.

-"Dr. Banarj and I have been talking, and it seems that the Medbay is seriously understaffed.
-I've already set up a regular medical round schedule, but I think the two of you would also be invaluable down here.
+"Dr. Banarj and I have been talking, and Medical is seriously understaffed.
+I've already set up a regular schedule up here, but I think the two of you would also be invaluable.
 This would also help you to keep in practice, for when our skills are needed on the field."

 "I'm sure Raven and I will find some space in the schedule," said Guardian, referring to Buccaneer Squadron's Commanding Officer, Captain James "Raven" Lee.
-"As Executive Officer for Buccaneer Squadron, I have a big say on the duty assignments," he added with a big grin.
+"As Executive Officer for Buccaneer, I have a…sizeable say on the duty assignments," he added with a grin.